I personally enjoy discovering new things by hearing how people work.

-I recommend learning some C (don't worry, it's small!) and doing an embedded software project (I highly recommend the Raspberry Pi Pico!).
+For coders, I recommend learning some C (don't worry, it's small!) and doing an embedded software project (I highly recommend the Raspberry Pi Pico!).
 Much of modern programming practice is arguably a reaction to the decades spent doing similar tasks with low level languages and low-power hardware.
 Experiencing this really helps to contextualise things.
 I guarantee you won't look at your laptop / phone / washing machine the same way again :)

 Some of my favourite and most rewarding tool choices have been in direct defiance of my prejudices.
 In fact, nowadays I actively recommend trying something utterly bizarre (like vim) on the off chance you fall in love (like I did, with vim).

 Enjoying a tool is important.
-If you find that you do, use that energy to learn it inside-out :)
+If you find that you do, use that energy to learn it inside-out!

 Honestly, thinking about recommendations with hindsight is tricky.
 Much of what I have learned was motivated by aspirations that have long since changed.